Cloud cuckoo land: Uses in politics

 Paul Krugman used the phrase referring to inadequate German economic politics toward failing members of the European Union: "Basically, it seems that even as the euro approaches a critical juncture, senior German officials are living in Wolkenkuckucksheim—cloud-cuckoo land."
 (June 9, 2012).
-Yuri N. Maltsev, an Austrian economist and economic historian, uses the term to describe the lack of promised results in the communist states in his forward to 1920 essay by Ludwig von Mises: "Today, the disastrous consequences of enforcing the utopia on the unfortunate populations of the communist states are clear even to their leaders.
+Yuri N. Maltsev, an Austrian economist and economic historian, uses the term to describe the lack of promised results in the communist states in his foreword to a 1920 essay by Ludwig von Mises: "Today, the disastrous consequences of enforcing the utopia on the unfortunate populations of the communist states are clear even to their leaders.
 As Mises predicted, despite the cloud-cuckoo lands of their fancy, roasted pigeons failed to fly into the mouths of the comrades."

 Other uses

-The phrase has been used in poetry, music, film and by writers.
+The phrase has been used in poetry, music, film, and by writers.
 Cloudcuckooland, a poetry collection by Simon Armitage.
 Cloudcuckooland, the first album by the Lightning Seeds, released in 1990.
 In 2002, electronic music producer Sasha released a track called "Cloud Cuckoo" on his album Airdrawndagger.
 Radiohead uses the term in the lyrics of their song "Like Spinning Plates".
+The 5th track on English folk rock singer Roy Harper's final studio album Man and Myth is titled Cloud Cuckooland.
 Publisher and editor Gary Groth uses the term in the title of his review of Scott McCloud's book Reinventing Comics.

 Cloud Cuckoo Land has been used as a stand-in for Hollywood as in Stella Gibbons's Cold Comfort Farm.
 Dorothy Sayers, in the Author’s Note to her novel Gaudy Night (1936), explains that the story, while set in Oxford, is entirely fictitious, concluding that “...the novelist’s only native country is Cloud-Cuckooland, where they do but jest, poison in jest: no offense in the world.”
 (The final words are a reference to Hamlet, Act 3, Scene 2.)

 Cloud Cuckooland is the name of the eighth world found in the video game Banjo-Tooie.

 Cloud Cuckoo Land is the name of a realm hidden inside a cloud featured in The Lego Movie.
-An iconoclastic, mixed-genre world where there are no rules or unhappy things and serves as a hidden base for the rebel protagonists and councils of Master Builder.
-It is destroyed by Lord Business's army and falls in pieces into a giant Lego ocean.
+An iconoclastic, mixed-genre world where there are no rules or unhappy things, and serves as a hidden base for the rebel protagonists and the councils of the Master Builder.
+It is destroyed by Lord Business's army and falls into pieces before drowning in a giant Lego ocean.

-“Magical Christmas Land” is a slang term frequently used by players of the collectible card game Magic: The Gathering that appears to be synonymous with Cloud Cuckoo Land.

 Cloud Cuckoo Land is the title of a 1925 novel by Scottish novelist and poet Naomi Mitchison.

 Cloud Cuckoo Land is the title of a 2002 novel by American novelist Lisa Borders.

 Cloud Cuckoo Land is the name of a September 2021 novel by Pulitzer Prize for Fiction winning author Anthony Doerr.

-On November 26, 2021, Tesla CEO Elon Musk used the phrase to mock General Motors CEO Mary Barra's claim that GM is the electric vehicles leader, despite Tesla controlling 63% of the US electric vehicle market share compared to GM only accounting for 9-10%.
-Musk tweeted, "Must be nice living in Cloud Cuckoo Land."